PMoureu/samples-Python-RPS/Example-Class-Forms/README.md

 # Class Forms for User Inputs

 ### Introduction
-This file provides an example (not a model) of class to automate the creation of basic windows forms.
+This file provides an example (not a model) of class to automate the creation of basic windows/forms.
 You can use it quite like a TaskDialog, plus you can ask user inputs.
 It builds the form depending on the given parameters, and contains some features to check and convert them in the right format.
 So you only have to define these parameters and display the box.
 The function will be called by the window itself, no need to catch the answer after.